Agency vs. freelancer for content marketing and content creation

 However, the alternatives are not exactly more attractive.
 Either existing employees do the work.
 Their schedules become fuller, the content is of inferior quality, and in the end everyone is more stressed than before.

 Or you can bring a new content marketing employee into the company.
-Acquiring this person is almost certainly more time-consuming than looking for an agency or a freelancer.
+Acquiring a new employee is certainly more time-consuming than finding an agency or a freelancer.
 The training period is even longer and the contract is much harder to terminate, which reduces the margin for error.

 If you're unhappy with your content marketing freelancer, there's usually a quick, easy solution.
 With permanent employees, it's a different story.

 Conclusion: You want as little complexity as possible?
-Get the competencies for content creation from an external service provider.
+Get the skills for content creation from an external service provider.